| Important note: Images and videos posted on this

 of supplying the cash.
 Israel needed raw materials to promote production.
 Therefore, some eighty-percent of the agreement

+was accepted in shipments of capital goods of all kinds.[49]
 After the agreement was signed, West Germany became one of Israel’s foremost importers.
 Twenty-five percent of Israel’s

 shipbuilding came from West Germany, nine percent of the electrical industry, eleven percent of the iron and steel and thirteen